hturnbull93/bank-node/README.md

 - Added `constructor` to `Account` initialising `balance` with constant `STARTING_BALANCE` set as 0.
 - `deposit` adds amount to balance, then interpolates the amount and new balance into a returned string.

+Green.

+Wrote test for `deposit` method taking 10.50, should in a string showing deposited 10.50 and balance of 10.50.
+Red.

+The balance should probably be stored as pence, rather than as a float, but it needs to be display at two decimal places as if it were pounds and pence.

 <!-- Links -->

 [source]: https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md